 That’s it!
 You have successfully installed TWRP recovery and rooted your ROG Phone 2 via Magisk.
 After your phone boots, you can go to the app drawer and launch the Magisk Manager app to verify if Magisk was installed properly.
 Using the same app, you can also install modules to customize the software or use MagiskHide to hide root from applications.

 You can further verify if your rooted phone passes SafetyNet in Magisk Manager itself.
 A few notes regarding SafetyNet:

 - MagiskHide is now disabled out-of-the-box on new installations due to the SafetyNet’s hardware attestation.
 So, make sure that you turn it on by going to ‘Magisk Manager’ > ‘Settings’.

 - If the new attestation is enforced on your device, you can refer to our guide to fix hardware attestation in Magisk and force basic attestation.

 With TWRP, you can flash custom kernels for improving your phone’s performance (which I highly doubt you’d need) or flash custom ROMs like LineageOS 17.1 or HavocOS (among others) should you feel like trying them.
 For the available custom kernels and ROMs, please visit the ROG Phone 2 development section on XDA-Developers.

 Flashing your phone can sometimes lead to a hard-brick (in rare cases) if done wrong.
-If you experience such a situation with your ROG Phone 2, please follow the unbricking instructions in this post.
+If you experience such a situation, you can unbrick the ROG Phone 2 by flashing the firmware via Emergency Download (EDL) Mode .

 If you have any questions regarding the method or feel stuck anywhere during the instructions, please feel free to ask me.